 Parents in the Senate want new limits on social media to protect kids' mental health

-The mental health epidemic facing U.S. teenagers is motivating an unusual group of senators to join forces.
-Two Democrats and two Republicans, all parents of young kids or teens, say some first steps in keeping children safer online are limiting access to social media platforms and restricting the kind of content pushed out to teens.
-The group expects the tech industry to try to defeat their bill, but they say this bill and others show growing momentum in Congress to do something.
-NPR congressional correspondent Deirdre Walsh sat down with the bipartisan group on Capitol Hill and brings us this report.
+The mental health crisis among U.S. teenagers has brought together an unusual group of senators to join forces.
+Two Democrats, two Republicans, all parents of children or teens, have proposed legislation that would take aim at social media, limiting access by children and restricting the kind of content that's targeted to them.
+NPR's congressional correspondent Deirdre Walsh sat down with this bipartisan group and brings us this report.

 DEIRDRE WALSH, BYLINE: Freshman Alabama Republican Senator Katie Britt is a mom of two teens.
 She says she heard from parents at her kid's track meet about the negative impact of social media.